Many people may not think about these ten things about the Garden of Eden. Here’s what you should know:

-1. Eden was good, but not yet fully glorious.
+1. The Garden of Eden was good, but not yet fully glorious.

 The Garden of Eden was bright and beautiful, and we tend to think of it in terms of perfection.
 But rather than thinking of Eden in terms of perfection, we should think of it in terms of potential.
 Certainly, Eden was pure and pristine, ordered and filled, but the Eden we read about in Genesis 1 and 2 wasn’t yet everything God intended for his creation.
 It was unsullied but incomplete.